- Home

 - How will tasks be kept track of?
 Will there be a chart somewhere?
 And what happens if a task isn’t done (e.g., no playing until the task is completed)?

-When issues come up, as they invariably will, address them at your next family dinner and discuss different options until everyone agrees on a solution.
+When issues come up, as they always do, address them at your next family meeting and discuss different options until everyone agrees on a solution.
+This collaborative approach reinforces that sharing responsibility at home is truly a team effort, not something parents force on their kids.

 Do tasks or responsibilities need to be changed to resolve the issue?
 If so, update your list.
 Continue to talk openly with your kids and spouse and make changes as needed.